timathom/EBSCO-Linked-Data-Training/content/markdown/day_1/lesson_4/rdf_schema.md

 # RDF Schema

--   RDF includes a schema extension focused on the laying the foundation for ontology development and semantic data modeling, [RDF Schema](https://www.w3.org/TR/rdf12-schema/) \(RDFS\)
+-   RDF includes a schema extension focused on laying the foundation for ontology development and semantic data modeling, [RDF Schema](https://www.w3.org/TR/rdf12-schema/) \(RDFS\)

 -   It defines modeling concepts such as: